MooreThreads/torch_musa/README.md

 USE_MCCL=0 bash build.sh -c
 ```

+## MUSA Supported Repositories
+We provide some widely used PyTorch environment repositories, which have all adapted with our MUSA platform.
+Besides, many repositories have supported MUSA backend upstream,
+like [Transformers](https://github.com/huggingface/transformers.git), [Accelerate](https://github.com/huggingface/accelerate.git), you can install them with `pip install [repo-name]`.

 ### torchvision and torchaudio
 PyTorch v2.5.0 needs `torchvision==0.20.0` and `torchaudio==2.5.0`, and for torch_musa users we
 shouldn't have them installed like `pip install torchvision==0.20.0`, instead, we should build